 Facebook Carousel Ads

 Facebook carousel ads are like a photo book of 10 images or videos.
-Each image will get its own individual link.
+Each image can have its own headline and description.

-It’s best for marketers to use carousels when they want to walk the customer through a step-by-step process or thought pattern before generating a lead.
+It’s best for marketers to use carousels when they want to show off multiple products or product categories at a time.

 Facebook Collection Ads

 Facebook Collection ads create an immersive experience when clicked.
 These are also known as Instant Experience ads.